jeffgortmaker/pyblp/docs/background.rst

 Observed demand-side product characteristics are contained in the :math:`N \times K_1` matrix of linear characteristics, :math:`X_1`, and the :math:`N \times K_2` matrix of nonlinear characteristics, :math:`X_2`.
 Characteristic columns can overlap.
 For example, either matrix may contain a constant column and both matrices often contain a column of prices.
 Unobserved demand-side product characteristics, :math:`\xi`, are a :math:`N \times 1` column vector.

 In market :math:`t`, observed agent characteristics are a :math:`I_t \times D` matrix called demographics, :math:`d`.
-Note that in :ref:`Nevo (2000) <n00>`, :math:`d` refers to the number of demographics and :math:`D` to the matrix; the opposite is employed here so that all numbers are capital letters.
+Note that in :ref:`references:Nevo (2000)`, :math:`d` refers to the number of demographics and :math:`D` to the matrix; the opposite is employed here so that all numbers are capital letters.
 Unobserved characteristics are a :math:`I_t \times K_2` matrix, :math:`\nu`, which consists of rows that are usually assumed to be independent draws from a mean-zero multivariate normal distribution.

 The indirect utility of agent :math:`i` from consuming product :math:`j` in market :math:`t` is